Groups and Lie algebras corresponding to the Yang-Baxter equations: Abstract

 For a positive integer $n$ we introduce quadratic Lie algebras ${\mathfrak{tr}}_n$ ${\mathfrak{qtr}}_n$ and finitely generated groups ${\mathbf {Tr}}_n$, ${\mathbf {QTr}}_n$ naturally associated with the classical and quantum Yang-Baxter equation, respectively.

 We prove that the universal enveloping algebras of the Lie algebras ${\mathfrak{tr}}_n$, ${\mathfrak{qtr}}_n$ are Koszul, and compute their Hilbert series.
 We also compute the cohomology rings of these Lie algebras (which by Koszulity are the quadratic duals of the enveloping algebras).
-Finally, we construct a basis of $U({\mathfrak{tr}_n})$.

 We construct cell complexes which are classifying spaces for the groups ${\mathbf {Tr}}_n$ and ${\mathbf {QTr}}_n$, and show that the boundary maps in them are zero, which allows us to compute the integral cohomology of these groups.